Bibtex

 command! -nargs=0 BibOpen exec "!papis bibtex open"

-And use like such: asciicast
+And use as such: asciicast

-Command-line Interface
+Command-line interface

-Interact with BibTeX files
+Interact with BibTeX files.

 papis bibtex [OPTIONS] COMMAND1 [ARGS]...
 [COMMAND2 [ARGS]...]...